 A simple cardboard box covered with a bin liner, and filled with straw or towels etc will provide adequate shelter.

 If you use towels they will need to be changed regularly in cold weather, as they become damp outside.
 Cat carriers (please remove the door) can also be turned into emergency shelters, as can increasingly popular plastic storage boxes.
 Polystyrene, newspaper and straw are good insulators to make a nice warm bed.

 Make sure your shelter is in a safe place, weighted down against the wind, or tucked under a bush for stability.
-Meanwhile you can bring the cat into our clinic or take to a local vet to be scanned for a microchip, you can look on Facebook local ‘lost and found pets’ pages and contact your local vets and animal rescue centres in case the cat has been reported missing.
+Meanwhile you can take the car to a local vet to be scanned for a microchip, you can look on Facebook local ‘lost and found pets’ pages and contact your local vets and animal rescue centres in case the cat has been reported missing.